Skip to main content

-NOAA satellites don't just help us monitor severe weather, but also help us analyze weather patterns to predict when and where severe weather will strike.
+NOAA satellites don't just help us monitor severe and hazardous weather, but also help us analyze weather patterns to predict when and where it will strike.

 Severe thunderstorms are capable of producing hail that is an inch or larger or wind gusts over 58 mph.